In video and filmmaking terminology, a “transition” could be defined as the way in which any two video shots are joined together.

 Straight cuts are not only simple, but they create smaller overall file sizes, which are an advantage for web videos.
 (In other words, adding transitions create larger video files, and on the Internet, smaller files are desirable).

-The next most common transition is the crossfade, or dissolve.
-This is simply one video shot gradually changing to the next.
+Another common transition is the crossfade, or dissolve.
+This is when one video shot gradually changes to the next.

 Variations include an iris wipe, a heart wipe, a clock wipe, and a star wipe, in which the name approximates the geometric manner in which the wiping motion occurs.

 Effective integration of transitions should always be inspired by some aspect of the story that is being conveyed in your video.
 For example, a transition may signify a change in location, or a change in the pace of the action, or simply the passage of time.
-If there’s no specific reason to use a transition, keep it simple and use a cut.
+If there’s no specific reason to use a transition, more often than not, just keep it simple and use a cut.

 Another application of transitions is to smooth out minor video (or even audio) errors, which could appear more prominent with a cut, but which may be less apparent by a well-placed dissolve.

-As a concluding note: Transitions should not call attention to themselves.
-Their job is to subtly support the video story or message.
+As a concluding note: in traditional filmmaking, transitions should not call attention to themselves.
+Their job is to subtly support the story or message.